-(7) Borrowings, (9) bonds
+(7) Borrowings, (8) bonds payable

-For bonds, fair value is estimated using the reference trading statistics of Japan Securities Dealers Association and others.
-The fair value of borrowings is mainly measured by present value obtained by discounting future cash flows at interest rates that would be charged for a new similar borrowing.
+For bonds payable, fair value is estimated using the reference trading statistics of Japan Securities Dealers Association and others.
+Borrowings are mainly measured by present value obtained by discounting future cash flows at interest rates that would be charged for a new similar borrowing.